mozilla/cbindgen/README.md

 ## Configuration

 There are some options that can be used to configure the binding generation.

-They can be specified by creating a `cbindgen.toml` with the options in the binding crate root or at a path manually specified through the command line.
-Alternatively, build scripts can specify them using `cbindgen::generate_with_config`.
+For the command line, they can be specified by creating a `cbindgen.toml` with the options.
+This can be placed in the binding crate root or at a path manually specified.

+For build scripts, options can be specified on the builder or by writing a `cbindgen.toml` and using the helper function `cbindgen::generate_with_config`.

 Here is a description of the options available in a config.